 After the treatment, your physician may instruct you to rest on your back for an hour or two.
 This might prevent you from getting a headache.

-How to Prepare for an HSV Test?
+How Should I Prepare for the HSV Test?

 - Swab Test/Blood Test: No special preparation is required.